casey/just/README.md

 On Windows, `just` works with the `sh` provided by [Git for Windows](https://git-scm.com), [GitHub Desktop](https://desktop.github.com), or [Cygwin](http://www.cygwin.com).

-If you’d rather not install `sh`, you can use the `shell` setting to use the shell of your choice.
+If you'd rather not install `sh`, you can use the `shell` setting to use the shell of your choice.

 Like PowerShell: